 Work Injury Requiring Shoulder Surgery – What are the Outcomes of Reverse Shoulder Replacement Surgery in Patients With Workers’ Compensation Claims?

 Workplace injuries are fairly in the United States and upper extremity injuries account for the majority of workers’ compensation claims.
 There has been some information reported on the results after shoulder surgery in patients with workers’ compensation claims, but until recently there were no research studies published about the results of patients with workers’ compensation claims following reverse shoulder replacement.
-Dr. Morris and his colleagues published the first ever report on workers’ compensation claims and outcomes after reverse shoulder replacement.
-The data was published in the internationally regarded Journal of Shoulder and Elbow Surgery, and the results were presented at the Congress of the European Society for Surgery of the Shoulder and the Elbow (SECEC/ESSSE) in Milan, Italy.

-Patients with a workers’ compensation claim were evaluated 2 years after reverse shoulder replacement and were compared to a control group of patients 2 years after reverse shoulder replacement without a workers’ compensation claim.
 Fortunately, both groups showed significant improvements following reverse shoulder replacement.
 However, the workers’ compensation group had significantly lower outcome scores and satisfaction scores compared to the control group and had a lower rate of return to work following reverse shoulder replacement surgery.

 The takeaway from the study was that patients with workers’ compensation claims displayed significant improvements in pain relief, range of motion, and shoulder function scores after reverse shoulder replacement; however, they did not quite achieve the same levels of improvement exhibited in the control group without a workers' compensation claim.